ZAdamMac/PETI/readme.md

 PETI is a project to create a bespoke, retro-styled Virtual Pet running on the MSP430FR5994 microcontroller, along with a number of late-project goals to add functionality that is useful for demonstrating the sort of Hardware Hacking concepts useful in (i.e.) DEFCON Badge Challenges.

 Full documentation is available as part of the "documentation" directory of this repo.
+A suite of helper tools is present [here](https://github.com/zadammac/peti-helpers)

-This project involves both firmware and hardware development
+This project involves both firmware and hardware development.

 ## Requirements
 This project has a number of requirements that need to be satisfied to build the project successfully:
   - It is advised that the developer use TI's Code Composer Studio and its included compiler.
-  - The developer will also need to meet the requirements laid out in `schematics/current_hardware.md`, and;
+  - The developer will also need to meet the requirements laid out in `hardware_design/readme.md`, and;
   - The developer will need to provide both the standard MSP430 incudes directory and the "driverlib" from MSP430, both available under license from TI.

 ## Contribution and Acknowledgement